 The topological attribute comparison methodology contains the following three procedures:

 First, we select a sample jade artifact either with unearth report or has been identified by the public museum that was designated as a specific period

 Second, we list as many topological attributes of the sample as we can.
 These attributes cover the antiquity phenomena due to chemical and physical factors, the motifs, carving style, craftsmanship, and hole drilling pattern described earlier in this handbook.

 Third, we map the attributes of the item to be identified with those of the sample item.
 If we end up with all the attributes matched, then we can infer that the item to be identified should be from the same period of the sample item.

-These is one interesting nonscientific method used by Chinese seasoned jade collectors is referred as hand feeling method.
-The method used is to rub the jade for several times with thumb to see whether it is shining and have an oiliness but not sticky feeling.
+There is one interesting nonscientific method used by Chinese seasoned jade collectors is referred to as the hand feeling method.
+The method used is to rub the jade several times with the thumb to see whether it is shining and have an oiliness but not sticky feeling.
 If it is shining and oily, it is antique jade.
 If the jade is not shining and astringent, then it is modern.
 That is why many Chinese experts insist on touching the jade by hand to believe instead of only seeing it.
-They also claim that only studying the documents and the visiting the museums without investigating your own collection will not make you a real antique jade expert.
+They also claim that only studying the documents and visiting the museums without investigating your own collection will not make you a real antique jade expert.

 It should be noted that many private museums in China of recent years may collect fake items.
 Even in public museums, sometimes the collection procedure is not so strict, in the case of Han’s seal of an empress is one example, in my opinion.